 - Using proper local formats for dates, addresses, and phone numbers

 - Addressing local regulations and legal requirements

-The aim of localization is to give a product the look and feel of having been created for the target market and to eliminate, or at least minimize, local sensitivities.
+The aim of localization is to give a product the look and feel of having been created specifically for a target market, no matter their language, culture, or location.

-The Globalization and Localization Association is comprised of members worldwide who specialize in localization, translation, internationalization, and globalization.
+The Globalization and Localization Association (GALA) is comprised of members worldwide who specialize in localization, translation, internationalization, and globalization.
 Every day they help companies, non-profit organizations, and governments communicate effectively to global audiences.
 They do this by making sure the content of their clients’ communications is culturally sensitive and presented in languages that their audiences understand.
-Find a localization partner.